 The Oleander plant (Nerium oleander) is an ornamental shrub with attractive characteristics from flower to stems.
 The plant is an erect evergreen shrub, also known as adelfa plants, with lovely flower clusters of pink flowers.
 Each flower has 5 spreading petals.

-The flower clusters are supported by the plant’s slender stems.
+The oleander tree flower clusters are supported by the plant’s slender stems.
 Lance-shaped with leathery texture and pointed tips refer to the plant’s leaves.

 If the oleander flowers come in clusters, the leaves come in groups of 2 or 3 along the branch.